jcrocholl/kossel/BOM.md

 ### STEP 6: Connect the rollers
   - 1 x M3x12mm screw

-Wrap as much remaining loose thread around the M3 screw and insert into the roller.
+Wrap a single turn of thread around the M3 screw as you can and insert into the roller.
+Loosen the tensioner if it makes it easier, but be aware that slack on the line now may unravel the spool, and cause you to go back to the beginning.

+This happens a lot.
+It drives me nuts.
+There's got to be a better way.

 ### STEP 7:  Apply limited tension